simwrapper/simwrapper.github.io/docs/dev-developing-simwrapper.md

 ## Development Commands

-**npm run serve** -- Build and run a local copy of the site.
-This is the main command you will use to start up the dev server, hack on your changes in VS Code, and see the results. `npm run serve` runs a local server with hot reload for testing, which usually listens on http://localhost:8080
+**npm run dev** -- Build and run a local copy of the site.
+This is the main command you will use to start up the dev server, hack on your changes in VS Code, and see the results. `npm run dev` runs a local server with hot reload for testing, which usually listens on http://localhost:5173

 **npm run build** -- Compile and minify the build for production.
 This command builds in "production mode", which performs some optimizations, shakes out unused libraries, and catches some build-time errors.
-You probably want to run this before you push anything live.
+You want to run this before you push anything live.

 **npm run test:unit** -- Run unit tests.
 Ahahaha well...
 I have not written tests 👽 but the infrastructure is there to use `jest`.